SFCP Community Members Mentoring Program

 - How to choose among current activities, programs, courses, and services offered by SFCP that are relevant to the mentee’s interests and stage of training

 - Questions about developing as a psychoanalytic psychotherapist and about psychoanalytic training

 - Connecting the mentee with colleagues who the mentor thinks might be a valuable resource based on the mentee’s interest in a particular subject

 “I'm new to private practice and was looking to get mentoring and support from someone with a deep knowledge of psychotherapy.
 During our initial meetings I was able to get several very practical and pressing questions answered and feel more confident about seeing clients in my new private practice setting.
 We discussed psychoanalytic approaches to working with parents and children, which helped me to move forward with my cases and also to consider aspects that I had not previously considered.
 I have a particular interest in mindfulness and my mentor put me in touch with a therapist who incorporates mindfulness into a psychodynamic therapy practice.
 In addition, I work with children and my mentor referred me to the Child Colloquium, where I met other clinicians and heard a very helpful presentation.
 I feel very fortunate to meet with my mentor as needs arise.”

 – Matt Higgins LCSW, Community Members Mentoring Program

-COST: Free to SFCP Community Members.
-To become a member, go to our Community Membership webpage.
+COST: FREE to SFCP Community Members.
+Visit our Community Membership webpage to become a member.